LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Chat**: No

 #### escalateOnStuckConversation
 If this is true, and if the bot is stuck, the conversation is transferred to a specific skill.
 This transfer is only done as a final measure after other strategies, if enabled, are tried and found to be unsuccessful.
-Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).
+See the best practice discussion in [this topic](conversation-builder-best-practices-resolve-stuck-conversations.html).

 **Default value**: null<br>
 **Messaging**: Yes<br>
 **Chat**: No

 #### escalationMessageOnStuckConversation
 If the conversation is transferred to a skill because the bot is stuck, this is the message to send to the consumer before the transfer is performed.
 Used in conjunction with `escalateOnStuckConversation`.
-Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).
+See the best practice discussion in [this topic](conversation-builder-best-practices-resolve-stuck-conversations.html).

 **Default value**: I’m having some trouble.
 Let me connect you with an agent.<br>
 **Messaging**: Yes<br>
 **Chat**: No

 #### escalationSkillIdOnStuckConversation
 If the conversation is transferred to a skill because the bot is stuck, this is the ID of the appropriate skill to which to transfer the conversation.
 Used in conjunction with `escalateOnStuckConversation`.
-Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).
+See the best practice discussion in [this topic](conversation-builder-best-practices-resolve-stuck-conversations.html).

 If you don’t set this field, the transfer will not occur.